 Gary Pickles - Arts & Crafts - Designer Maker

 Go back to 1979 I was fresh out of school and knew exactly what I wanted to do with my life.
-I would pursue a career as a mechanic, working with my hands and fixing cars.
-This I did and I started on a Youth Training Scheme at Johnson's Garage, Hedon in 1980, finally getting an apprenticeship in 1981.
+I would pursue a career as a mechanic, working with my hands and repairing cars.
+This I did with great enthusiasm and I started on a Youth Training Scheme at Johnson's Garage, Hedon in 1980, finally getting an apprenticeship in 1981.

 As a young man I loved to work with cars and excelled in my work for many years.
 Later in life I came to realise that not only was I frustrated with the job, but that it was not fulfilling my desire to be creative and not feeding my soul.
 In short, it was time for a total change in direction.